What foods do I offer my child to eat?

 - Whole grain cereal or oatmeal with milk

-- Bite-sized pieces of leftover cooked beef or chicken and soft cooked vegetables
+- Bite-sized pieces of leftover cooked beef, chicken or tofu and soft cooked vegetables

 - Milk or yogurt-based fruit smoothies in an open cup

-- Yogurt with pieces of soft fresh fruit
+- Plain yogurt with pieces of soft fresh fruit

 - Applesauce with whole grain crackers or roti